 Do police reports matter in car accidents?
 Whether your car accident is minor or results in serious injuries, it is always wise to request a police report.
 Police reports are essential evidence for your auto accident case.
 What is a police report?
 Following a car accident, a police report is a documentation written and compiled by the officer who arrives at the scene of your car accident.
 Here, law enforcement reports on all relevant details or any factors regarding your car accident.
+These reports might look a bit different depending where you were, like Denver or Las Vegas.

 Why Do Police Reports Matter?